-This minimalist style clinic combines different white shades looking for delicate contrasts and a simple mixture of materials.
-The result is a clear space fully integrated with the furniture, which provides a sense of spaciousness and cleanliness.
+The Zurbaran Clinic, in a minimalist fashion, combines different shades of white for a delicate contrast and a gentle mixture of materials.
+The result is a sleek space, fully integrated with the furniture, which guarantees a sense of purity and spaciousness.

 Building area: 80 sqm